What is the difference between battery in series and parallel?

 Calculation of series and parallel connection of lithium battery packs

 We all know that when the series voltage of lithium batteries increases, the parallel capacity increases.
 So how to calculate the number of strings and parallels of a lithium battery pack, and how many cells are composed of it?
-Before performing calculations, we need to know what specifications of cells are used for the assembly of this lithium battery pack, because different cells have different voltage and capacities, and the number of series and parallels required to assemble into a specific specification of the lithium battery pack is different.
+Before performing calculations, we need to know what specifications of cells are used for the assembly of this lithium battery pack, because different cells have different voltages and capacities, and the number of series and parallels required to assemble into a specific specification of the lithium battery pack is different.

 Common types of lithium batteries on the market are 3.7V for lithium cobaltate, 3.6V for ternary, 3.2V for lithium iron phosphate, and 2.4V for lithium titanate.
 The capacity varies depending on the size, material, and manufacturer of the battery.